Surrounded by lush greenery, Mini Oze Park in Minamiaizu is a wonderful place to visit to get away from the rush of city life.

-While Oze National Park is a great area to hike, Mini Oze Park offers the flexibility of shorter walks, which can be customised to match a range of fitness levels, as well as having cafés and a number of galleries and museums nearby.
+While Oze National Park is a great area for trekking, Mini Oze Park offers the flexibility of shorter walks, matching a range of fitness levels.
+There are also cafés, galleries and museums nearby.

-I visited Mini Oze Park in September, and I found it quite nostalgic, as coming here reminded me of going on walks with my family as a child.
+I visited Mini Oze Park in September.
+Coming here reminded me of going on walks with my family as a child.
 I would definitely recommend it for families and group trips.

-Although it is true that Mini Oze Park reminded me of trips in the British countryside, there are of course a number of typically Japanese aspects to this sightseeing spot, such as a nearby shrine, and the inclusion of a gallery with a Japanese calligraphy permanent exhibition.
+There are typically Japanese aspects to this sightseeing spot, such as a nearby shrine, and gallery with a permanent exhibition of Japanese calligraphy .

-I’m very interested in calligraphy, and I have been practicing it myself for a number of months, so I really enjoyed coming to this gallery, even though I couldn’t understand anything!!
-Even my Japanese coworkers struggled to read the kanji words depicted in this local artist’s work.
+I’m interested in calligraphy, so I enjoyed visiting this gallery, even though I couldn’t read most of the art!!
+Even my Japanese coworkers struggled to read the kanji depicted in this local artist’s work.

-After a visit to the gallery and walking around for about an hour, we decided to stop by at the café.
+After a visit to the gallery and walking around for about an hour, we stopped by the café.
 I couldn’t see “Sansho Ice Cream” on the menu, so I asked a member of staff.

 She told me that unfortunately the season for “sansho” was over, but that I could come back next year to try it… I finally got my friend to explain what it is…